MakeSchool-Tutorials/Peeved-Penguins-SpriteBuilder-Swift/P5-Custom-Objects/content.md

 of SpriteBuilder and Xcode will overlap in your projects.

-Now before we move on to the next chapter, let's clean up our test methods. **Remove the init methods we have added to Seal.m and Penguin.m**.
+Now before we move on to the next chapter, let's clean up our test methods. **Remove the didLoadFromCCB methods we have added to MainScene.swift, Seal.swift and Penguin.swift**.
 Next, **remove the two lines we have added to the AppDelegate**.